-Recognizing that the Department of Health (DOH) embodies the charge of the Home Rule Charter to "foster a higher quality of life", the continuation of this Department is essential to ensuring that human health and the environmental health needs of county residents remain a priority.
+Recognizing that the Allegheny County Health Department embodies the charge of the Home Rule Charter to "foster a higher quality of life", the continuation of the Allegheny County Health Department is essential to ensuring that human health and the environmental health needs of county residents remain a priority.

-Air Pollution Control Advisory Committee

-The Board was established July 5, 1960 under Article XIII of the Allegheny County Health Department's Rules and Regulations for Air Pollution Control.
-The Committee currently operates under Section 2101.07 of Article XXI of the Allegheny County Health Department.
+The Air Pollution Control Advisory Committee was established July 5, 1960 under Article XIII of the Allegheny County Health Department's (ACHD) Rules and Regulations for Air Pollution Control.
+The Committee currently operates under Section 2101.07 of Article XXI of the ACHD.
 The Committee consists of nineteen (19) individuals, no more than five (5) of which shall represent industry.
-Members are appointed by the County Executive for a one year term or until the next appointment.
+Members are appointed by the County Executive for a one-year term or until the next appointment.
 Each member may identify an alternate in writing to vote in his/her stead.